heroqu/rsync-backup-osx/README.md

 Otherwise TAGs are no more then mere a suffix which helps to separate backups visually.

 Let's look at simple example backup plan to illustrate the point.
-Here is the crontab (root privileged one) where we schedule 3 backup 'flavors' ('daily', 'weekly' and 'monthly') while specify the same destination base directory for all of them:
+Here is the crontab (root privileged one) where we schedule 3 backup 'flavors' ('daily', 'weekly' and 'monthly') while specifying the same destination base directory for all of them:

 ```
 $ sudo crontab -l